Zerodareo/CLI/README.md

 # CLI
-A CLI in-making who will translate text and maybe others feature
+A CLI in-making who will translate text using api from OpenAi and maybe others feature